Genius1512/py-shooter-game/README.md

 You can create own levels by using the level builder. in the menu, press "b" to use it.
 The level will be saved on closing.

 ## Themes
 You can create own color themes.
-Create a \<theme\>.shtth file and specifie the colors you want.
+Create a \<theme\>.shtth file and specify the colors you want.
 For Example:
 ```
 player: red
-enemie: blue
+enemy: blue
 wall: white
 ```